Northeast Forestry University

+Northeast Forestry University (NEFU; 东北林业大学) is a public university in Harbin, Heilongjiang, China.
+It is affiliated with the Ministry of Education, and co-founded by the Minister of Education, the National Forestry and Grassland Administration, and the Heilongjiang Provincial People's Government.
+The university is part of Project 211 and the Double First-Class Construction.

 History

-Founded in 1952, Northeast Forestry University (NEFU) was formed by the combination of both Zhejiang University and Forestry Department of Northeast Agricultural College, and one of the three oldest institutions for forestry education and research all over the country.
+Founded in 1952, Northeast Forestry University (NEFU) was formed by the combination of both Zhejiang University and the Forestry Department of Northeast Agricultural College.
+It is one of the three oldest institutions for forestry education and research in China.

 Location

 Northeast Forestry University is located in the city of Harbin, the center of the region with China's largest state-owned forests.
-It's campus covers more than 136 hectares with teaching buildings, scientific research laboratories, and practice sites.
+Its campus covers more than 136 hectares (336 acres) with teaching buildings, scientific research laboratories, and practice sites.
 In addition, there are several practice centers which include the Maoershan Experimental Forestry Center (Maoershan National Forest Park) and the Liangshui Experimental Forestry Center (Liangshui National Nature Reserve).
-The university makes up a total area of 33,000 hectares.
+The university has a total area 33,000 hectares (81,545 acres).

-The 136-hectare campus contains there are 15 dormitories and one dining hall.
+The campus contains 15 dormitories and one dining hall.
 As a university which has more than 20,000 undergraduate students enrolled, the population density is higher than many other universities in China.